cwensley/Portable.Xaml/README.md

 - Profile 259 - For .NET 4.5, CoreCLR, WinRT, Xamarin, etc.
 - Profile 136 - For .NET 4.0 support

-Other profiles can be contributed if desired, but these should the widest range of platforms.
+Other profiles can be contributed if desired, but these should support the widest range of platforms.

 ## Downloads